RarePiN/My_Projects/README.md

 --------------------------------------------------
 All programs in this folder are coded by me.

-Mainly in python3 and c++.
+Mainly in Python3 and C++.

-Mostly are just funny little program.
+Mostly are just some funny little programs.

-This is just a folder I share my projects with my friends.
+This is just a folder where I share my projects with my friends.

 # Disclaimer
 --------------------------------------------------